 Passenger seating is mostly on benches on the foredeck. but there are plenty of nooks and crannies and shady areas to hang around in.
-She does not have huge hatches on her foredeck, rather there are a series of valves that were used to discharge her smelly cargo.
+A semi permanent awning has been erected forward of her funnel to provide more shaded seating.
+She does not have huge hatches on her foredeck either, rather there are a series of valves that were used to discharge her smelly cargo.

 However, without donations and funds and volunteers and skills she will stop.
 So please support her as much as you can.

 There are many things on board that I liked, and I photographed a few of them as a result.
 These images are all about these bits and bobs.

 I seem to recall that I did four trips with Shieldhall and I enjoyed each one.
 She is a unique relic to an age gone by, and I have a certain affection for her.
 Its just a pity that a day on her is no longer possible.
 The longest trip I did with her was down to Ryde, and I blogged about it too.